odeialba/moodle-docker/README.md

 ```

 ### Database
 By now the new instance will be accessible from http://moodle.local/wp, but it will be using the same database as the original instance.
-There are two ways to solve this: Use different prefix for the new instance (`$CFG->prefix` in the new instance's `config.php` file), or create a new database for the new instance.
+It will also be using a different database prefix, so everything will work fine.
+But if you want to create a new database for the new instance, continue reading.

 To create the new database automatically next time you build the container, add the new database name to the `POSTGRES_MULTIPLE_DATABASES` (comma separated values) environment variable of the `db` container in `base.yml` file.
 Then, add a new environment variable to the `webserver` container and call it `MOODLE_DOCKER_DBNAME_WP` and give it the value of the name of the new database.